PTsolvers/gpu-workshop-JuliaCon23/README.md

 #### ✏️ Task 2: implementing objective function and its gradient

 We have two more new functions in the file [geothermal_2D_ps_inv.jl](scripts/geothermal_2D_ps_inv.jl), namely `loss` and `∇loss!`.
 "Loss" is just another name for the objective function (which is also often called the "cost function").
 It is obvious that in order to evaluate the loss function, one has to run the forward solver, and to evaluate the gradient, one needs to make the forward solve, followed by adjoint solve, and finally evaluate the gradient.
 Replace the `???` with corresponding calls to the forward and adjoint solvers, and finally call the gradient of the `residual_fluxes!` function.
-Look at the mathematial definition of the gradient $\mathrm{d}J/\mathrm{d}K$ to figure out how to initialize the parameters `R̄qx` and `R̄qy`.
+Look at the mathematical definition of the gradient $\mathrm{d}J/\mathrm{d}K$ to figure out how to initialize the parameters `R̄qx` and `R̄qy`.

 In real world, the observations are sparse.
 We try to mimic this sparseness by saving only a subset of the synthetic solve results.
 We introduce the ranges containing the coordinates of observations: